 The applicability of numerous environmental laws to our manufacturing facilities could cause us to incur material costs and liabilities.
 We are subject to federal, state, and local environmental, safety and health laws and regulations concerning, among other things, emissions to the air, discharges to land and water and the generation, handling, treatment and disposal of hazardous waste and other materials.
 Under certain environmental laws, we can be held strictly liable for hazardous substance contamination of any real property we have ever owned, operated or used as a disposal site.
 We are also required to maintain various environmental permits and licenses, many of which require periodic modification and renewal.
 Our operations entail the risk of violations of those laws and regulations, and we cannot assure you that we have been or will be at all times in compliance with all of these requirements.
 In addition, these requirements and their enforcement may become more stringent in the future.
-Although we cannot predict the ultimate cost of compliance with any such requirements, the costs could be material.
-Non-compliance could subject us to material liabilities, such as government fines, third-party lawsuits or the suspension of non-compliant operations.
+Although we cannot predict the ultimate cost of compliance with any such require us to make modifications to our products, which could buject us to material liabilities, such as government fines, third-party lawsuits or the suspension of non-compliant operations.
 We also may be required to make significant site or operational modifications at substantial cost.
 Future developments also could restrict or eliminate the use of or require us to make modifications to our products, which could have a significant negative impact on our results of operations and cash flows.
-At any given time, we are involved in claims, litigation, administrative proceedings and investigations of various types involving potential matters will not have a material adverse effect on our results of operations or cash flows.
-The ultimate costs, civil or criminal liabilities are difficult to predict.
-Liability under environmental laws relating to contaminate sites can be imposed retroactively and on a joint and several basis.
-We could incur signifi ruptures, explosions, fires, inclement weather and natural disasters, unscheduled downtime and environmental hazards which could result in liability for workplace injuries and fatalities.
+At any given time, we are involved in claims, litigation, administrative proceedings and investigations of various types involving potential environmental liabilities, including cleanup costs associated with hazardous waste disposal sites at our facilities.
+We could incur significant costs, including cleanup costs, civil or criminal fines and sanctions and third-party claims, as a timposed retroactively and on a joint and several basis.
+We could incur signific the manufacture, handling, storage and transportation of chemical materials and products, including leaks and ruptures, explosions, fires, inclement weather and natural disasters, unscheduled downtime and environmental hazards which could result in liability for workplace injuries and fatalities.
 In addition, some of our production facilities are highly specialized, which limits our ability to shift production to other facilities in the event of an incident at a particular facility.
 If a production facility, or a critical portion of a production facility, were temporarily shut down, we likely would incur higher costs for alternate sources of supply for our products.
 We cannot assure you that we will not experience these types of incidents in the future or that these incidents will not result in production delays or otherwise have a material adverse effect on our business, financial condition or results of operations.

 We are dependent upon the continued safe operation of our production facilities which are subject to a number of hazards.
-In our Specialty Chemicals Segment, these production facilities are subject to hazards associated with the manufacture, handling, storage and transportation of chemical materials and products, including leaks and
+In our Specialty Chemicals Segment, these production facilities are subject to hazards associated with